 A stem cell transplant may be part of treatment.
 Options for stem cell transplant are discussed in Stem Cell Transplant for Multiple Myeloma.

-Some patients are given additional cycles of treatment after transplant.
-This is called consolidation treatment and increases the chance of a complete response (where signs and symptoms of the disease go away).
+Some patients are given additional cycles of treatment after a transplant.
+This is called consolidation treatment and increases the chance of a complete response (where all signs and symptoms of the disease go away).

-Some patients (even some who didn’t have a stem cell transplant) may be given long-term treatment with thalidomide, lenalidomide, or bortezomib.
-This is known as maintenance treatment, and helps delay the return of the myeloma, but it can cause serious side effects.
+Some patients (even some who didn’t have a stem cell transplant) may be given long-term treatment with lenalidomide or bortezomib.
+This is known as maintenance treatment.
+It can help delay the return of the myeloma, but it can also cause serious side effects in some people.

 CAR T-cell therapy may be another treatment option for some people, especially if several other treatments have already been tried.
 This treatment helps the body’s own immune system attack the cancer cells.
 While it can be very effective for many people, it can also cause very serious side effects.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Boussi L and Niesvizky R. Advances in immunotherapy in multiple myeloma.
 Curr Opin Oncol 2017, 29:460–466.